ncode3/sentinel-dns/README.md

 1.  **The Watcher (Sensing):** A distributed fleet of Python probes running in `us-central1`, `europe-west1`, and `asia-east1`.
 They act as the "eyes," bypassing local ISP caches to measure authoritative DNS health.
 2.  **The Brain (Reasoning):** A **Vertex AI (Gemini 1.5 Pro)** agent.
 It ingests a sliding window of telemetry from BigQuery and uses **RAG (Retrieval Augmented Generation)** to consult "Outage Playbooks" before making a decision.
-3.  **The Hammer (Action):** A privileged Cloud Function that executes the "DNS Surgery"—updating the authoritative nameservers via API to reroute global traffic.
+3.  **The Hammer (Action):** A privileged Cloud Function that executes the "DNS Surgery" updating the authoritative nameservers via API to reroute global traffic.

 ---